 - Open Spotlight.

-Here’s how: Click the Spotlight icon in the macOS menu bar, for instance—if the icon is visible.
+Here’s how: Click the Spotlight icon in the macOS menu bar, for instance — if the icon is visible.

 Mac keyboard shortcut: Pressing Command Space is the standard keyboard shortcut to open Spotlight search. - Start typing

-. - Press Enter when Terminal is highlighted.
+terminal. - Press Enter when Terminal is highlighted.

 To open Terminal from Mac Finder: